alt-romes/hegg/README.md

 For example, using just the e-graphs from `Data.Equality.Graph` to improve GHC's pattern match checker (https://gitlab.haskell.org/ghc/ghc/-/issues/19272).

+## Debugging Rewrite Rules

+To debug rewrite rules when doing equality saturation, wrap the `Scheduler` with `TracingScheduler`.
+The tracing scheduler will use the underlying scheduler but log all the rules matched beforehand.
+Seeing all the rules which fire makes it easy to debug the set of rewrite rules, especially when it loops.

 ## Profiling

 Notes on profiling for development.